yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/09-hit-testing/README.md

 Note

 Try this implementation by hovering both labels.
-Notice that the red labels, which uses the default hit-test, does not detect hits on the tail.
+Notice that the red labels, which use the default hit-test, do not detect hits on the tail.
 The yellow labels use the adjusted hit-test code.

 [10 Visibility](../../tutorial-style-implementation-label/10-visibility/)